Jim Caviezel: Marriage and children

 In 1996, Caviezel married Kerri Browitt, a high school English teacher.
 Out of respect for his wife and his faith, Caviezel avoids doing graphic sex scenes in his roles.
 He said, "I do love scenes—but not ones with gratuitous sex.
 I also don't do gratuitous violence.
 And it's not just about my wife, although that's important.
 It's sin, pure and simple.
 I mean, it's wrong."
-Caviezel's wife requested that he wear a shirt and that Jennifer Lopez wear a top during a love scene in the film Angel Eyes, and he refused to strip in a love scene with Ashley Judd in High Crimes.
+Caviezel's wife requested he wear a shirt and Jennifer Lopez wear a top during a love scene in the film Angel Eyes, and he refused to strip in a love scene with Ashley Judd in High Crimes.

 Caviezel and his wife have adopted three children from China.
 All three children were suffering from major health problems when the Caviezels adopted them.
 Their first child, Bo, had been abandoned on a train as a baby and was raised in an orphanage.
 When they adopted him in 2007, Bo had a large brain tumor requiring multiple surgeries.
 Caviezel said he was "completely terrified" at the possibility of adopting a disabled child but knew God wanted him to do it.
 When they decided to adopt a second from China, the agency proposed a healthy newborn baby, but during the process they met a five-year-old girl in a foster home who had a brain tumor.
 Reasoning that the healthy newborn would find a good home but the ill five-year-old would not, they adopted the five-year-old.
 Their third child was suffering from cancer at the time they adopted him.

 Religious beliefs

 Caviezel is a devout Catholic.
-In a 2017 interview, Caviezel talked about the importance of his Catholic faith, the lasting impact that The Passion of the Christ has had on his life, and his special devotion to the Virgin Mary.
+In a 2017 interview, Caviezel talked about the importance of his Catholic faith, the lasting impact that The Passion of the Christ has had on his life, and his devotion to the Christian figure Mary.
 During the filming of The Passion of the Christ in Italy, he received daily counsel, confession, and Holy Communion from a local Catholic priest, with an interpreter.

-In 2024, on Christmas Day, Jim Caviezel posted a Christmas message on social media platforms along with his photograph posing beside the birthplace of Jesus Christ in the Church of the Nativity in Bethlehem.